flammie/flammie.github.io/code-style-fails.markdown

 anymore and the logic is frankly speaking unpossible to follow and you will flip it every other time you write, much better more goodness.

+It might sound like I'm inventing strawmen and being facetious, but this is a real thing: https://www.youtube.com/watch?v=p0KKBmfiVl0 ... *elegant* he calls it to avoid ifs.

 ### Optimise by combining irrelevant conditions

 Another form of optimising logic is very common with c and c++ programmers, I